Scraping Airbnb listing data with Python

 url = "https://www.airbnb.com/s/London--United-Kingdom/homes?tab_id=home_tab&refinement_paths%5B%5D=%2Fhomes&flexible_trip_lengths%5B%5D=one_week&monthly_start_date=2024-01-01&monthly_length=3&price_filter_input_type=0&channel=EXPLORE&query=London%2C%20United%20Kingdom&place_id=ChIJdd4hrwug2EcRmSrV3Vo6llI&date_picker_type=calendar&source=structured_search_input_header&search_type=autocomplete_click"

-From the search page, we will scrape the following attributes of the product listing data:
+From the search page, we will scrape the following attributes of the product listing data from Airbnb:

 • Title;